eliasmagn/postmarketOS_kiauh/README.md

-During KlipperScreen installation you can now pick a Wayland launcher preset that mirrors the upstream Phosh and Plasma Mobile recommendations while also surfacing device-aware display defaults gathered from postmarketOS hardware probing.
+During KlipperScreen installation you can now pick a Wayland launcher preset that mirrors the upstream Phosh and Plasma Mobile recommendations while also deferring the choice until after you explicitly select the Wayland backend in the upstream installer.
+X11-first setups therefore skip the extra question but can rerun the preset helper later if they move to Wayland.
+When Wayland is selected, the prompt surfaces device-aware display defaults gathered from postmarketOS hardware probing.
 KIAUH writes the following artefacts after cloning the KlipperScreen
 repository: